DakeQQ/YOLO-Depth-Estimation-for-Android/README.md

 9. This project uses OpenGL ES 3.x to directly capture camera frame textures and pass them to the GPU, minimizing image data copying and transfer.
 It uses GPU compute shaders to convert YUV to RGB and normalize before feeding to the model, minimizing CPU usage.
 10. Dual-buffering and asynchronous inference are used to boost FPS.
 (Using previous camera frame data for inference, not waiting for current image processing)
 11. Finally, YOLO bounding boxes are efficiently rendered using the OpenGL ES.
-12. If using YOLO-v10 series, replace the original GLRender.java with the one in the "YOLO_Depth_Drivable/v10" folder.
+12. If using YOLO-v10 series, replace the original GLRender.java and project.h with the one in the "YOLO_Depth_Drivable/v10" folder.
 13. The FPS of YOLO-v10 series is lower than the v8 series, with the specific reason yet to be determined.
 14. Enabling both YOLO and depth estimation simultaneously drops FPS by about 30% (compared to YOLO-only tasks).
 17. Based on depth model principles, precision is lower for smooth, luminescent objects, scenes without light and shadow changes, and image edges.
 For more details, refer to papers on monocular depth estimation.